All posts

 How do I run ChatGPT App tests in CI/CD pipelines?

-Sunpeak projects include testing infrastructure ready for CI/CD.
+sunpeak projects include testing infrastructure ready for CI/CD.
 Add "pnpm test" and "pnpm test:e2e" to your pipeline.
-Playwright tests automatically start the dev server and run against the sunpeak ChatGPT App simulator in headless mode.
+Playwright tests automatically start the dev server, run against both the ChatGPT and Claude hosts in the simulator, and shut down when complete.
+No paid accounts, API keys, or AI credits needed on your CI runners.

 What are simulation files in ChatGPT App testing?

-Simulation files are JSON files in tests/simulations/{resource}/ that define deterministic UI states for testing.
-They specify a tool definition, toolInput (mock input), toolResult (mock output), and a userMessage.
-The sunpeak framework auto-discovers files matching *-simulation.json.
+Simulation files are JSON files in tests/simulations/ that define deterministic UI states for testing.
+They specify a tool name (referencing a tool file), toolInput (mock input), toolResult (mock output), and a userMessage.
+The sunpeak framework auto-discovers any *.json file in the simulations directory.

 Can I test different ChatGPT App display modes with sunpeak?